seitebatso1/Assignment1/README.md

-Softaware Development is the process of designing, developing, and impleting applications for a certain purpose.
+Softaware Engineering is the process of designing, developing, and impleting applications for a certain purpose.